Things to Do at Red Fort

 Diwan-i-Khas (Hall of Private Audience)

-Rang Mahal (Palace of Colors)
+Rang Mahal and the Stream of Paradise

 Mumtaz Mahal Museum